dindinet/kaldi-hugo-cms/site/content/_index.md

       natural feedback.
 Your body will not be pushed beyond what you can safely enjoy.
 productscta:
-  btnhref: "/products"
+  btnhref: /products
-  btntext: "More About Massage Sessions"
+  btntext: Massage Session Full Details
 values:
   heading: Our values
   text: >-